 Depression is a mood disorder that can leave you feeling sad, lonely, and withdrawn.
 There are many reasons why you might experience depression, including chemical imbalances in your brain such as hormone imbalances, physical changes to your brain such as injuries, life changes such as dealing with the loss of a loved one or stress or genetics.
 Luckily, there’s a number of ways to help combat and relieve symptoms of depression.

 If you suspect that you are suffering from depression, the first thing to do is go see your doctor.
 Your doctor will be able to determine your diagnosis and will create an appropriate plan of action for recovery.
 Your plan of action might include taking antidepressants, and/or attending therapy sessions to help you talk through the way you’re feeling, and also changes to your diet or exercise routine.
+You can also take this depression test to see if you might be depressed.

 Three Types of Supplements That Might Help Your Depression